PAUL34913/msp1-cv/README.md

 -   Updated ARIA labels on navbar
 -   Fixed navbar not displaying on some pages
 -   Updated ARIA attributes on social links
+-   All HTML and CSS validated with no errors
+-   Fixed typo on form-success page

 ## Known Bugs